dimitri/regresql/README.md

     The -C option changes current directory to *dir* before running the command.

+  - `regresql plan [ -C dir ]`

+    Create query plan files for all queries.
+Run that command when you add new queries to your repository.

   - `regresql update [ -C dir ]`

     Updates the *expected* files from the queries, considering that the